-THE 8 MOST POPULAR & TRENDY LIGHT DEPTH KITCHEN CABINET PAINT COLORS
+THE 8 MOST POPULAR & TRENDY LIGHT KITCHEN CABINET PAINT COLORS

 Are you not a big fan of white cabinets?
 Do you want to update your wood cabinets with paint but want a softer approach?
 Well, have I got some beautiful shades for you!

 HOWEVER, before we start, you know I ALWAYS have an opinion.
-The difference between MY opinion and that of your sister, mother and nosy neighbour is that mine is based on experience and knowledge (seriously, I’m NOT trying to toot my own horn, I’m just keeping it real).
+The difference between MY opinion and that of your sister, mother, and nosy neighbor is that mine is based on experience and knowledge (seriously, I’m NOT trying to toot my own horn; I’m just keeping it real).
 This means that it’s not personal.
-What I suggest or mention has less to do with personal tastes and more with helping YOU find the best paint color for you and your home.
-Heck, you’re the one that has to live in it and I want to make YOU happy!
+What I suggest, or mention has less to do with personal tastes and more with helping YOU find the best paint color for you and your home.
+Heck, you’re the one that has to live in it, and I want to make YOU happy!

-The above is my lead-in to saying that while they’re TRENDY and undeniably beautiful, off-white cabinets come with some risks.
-And because this is a topic UNTO ITSELF, I’m going to summarize it here, while giving you a link to the full blog post shortly.
+The above is my lead-in to saying that while off-white cabinets are DEFINITELY in style and undeniably beautiful, they come with risks.
+And because this is a topic unto itself, I’ll summarize it here and give you a link to the full blog post shortly.

 Backsplash is TBA